jqnfxa/AvlTree/lib/googletest/docs/gmock_faq.md

 Does the class (hopefully a pure interface) you are mocking have a virtual destructor?

-Whenever you derive from a base class, make sure its destructor is virtual.
+Whenever you derive from a BaseImpl class, make sure its destructor is virtual.
 Otherwise Bad Things will happen.
 Consider the following code:

 ```cpp